 But if you’d like to do more, you can use the hashtag #24in48 on all of those social media outlets to keep up with fellow readathon-ers, as well as check in to this blog as well as Twitter, Instagram, and Litsy during the ‘thon to take part in challenges, answer questions, and maybe win some stuff.

 A: This is the goal, but many people don’t quite make it.
 Which is fine!
-The point of the 24 in 48 readathon is to dedicate a weekend to reading (while still allowing time for sleep and/or brunch and/or exercising and/or whatever else you might have going on in a normal weekend).
-You’re free to customize the readathon to best fit your life.
+The point of the 24in48 readathon is to dedicate a weekend to reading (while still allowing time for sleep and/or brunch and/or exercising and/or whatever else you might have going on in a normal weekend).
+You’re free to customize the readathon to best fit your life, and we encourage you to sign up if you plan to participate in any way, even if you know you won’t be able to fit in a full 24 hours!
+(You aren’t eligible for prizes if you don’t sign up.)

 A: There are lots of ways to stay on top of your hours.
 Some people use the stopwatch function on their phones to track the total hours read (just don’t hit Reset accidentally!).
 If you have a blog or Tumblr, etc., you can post updates periodically with your total hours, books, pages, read.
 But keeping track and posting updates is entirely up to you.
 I just ask that you’re honest in your counts when posting them here, especially as they might make you eligble for prizes.